-Many studies have been conducted on post-pandemic survival strategies for COVID-19, but the current study has departed from prior studies in several aspects.
-Firstly, this study employed an integrative qualitative and quantitative approach in which in-depth interviews were conducted to explore the experiences of business actors during the crisis.
-The quantitative study verified the experiences of more SMEs in Indonesia.
-We expect the results to be an initial map of the SMEs' struggles during crises in other developing countries.
+Many studies have been conducted on post-pandemic survival strategies for COVID-19, but the current study has departed from prior studies in several respects.
+First, this study employed an integrative qualitative and quantitative approach in which in-depth interviews were conducted to explore the experiences of business actors during the crisis.
+This quantitative study verified the experiences of more SMEs in Indonesia.
+We expect these results to be an initial map of SMEs' struggles during crises in other developing countries.

-Secondly, this study examines small and medium enterprises, where in developing countries, this type of business generally dominates the country and contributes to the national economy.
-Reflections on the impact of the pandemic on SMEs have also started to bloom, and interestingly, a recent study by Islam and Fatema (2023) revealed that the probability of SMEs surviving was higher than that of larger firms.
-The current study might shed light on how SMEs, specifically in an emerging economy, reacted to the crisis, stretched beyond the business-as-usual mindset, and reaped extraordinary advantages.
+Second, this study examines small and medium enterprises, where in developing countries, this type of business generally dominates the country and contributes to the national economy.
+Reflections on the impact of the pandemic on SMEs have also started to bloom, and a recent study by Islam and Fatema (2023) revealed that the probability of surviving SMEs is higher than that of larger firms.
+The current study sheds light on how SMEs, specifically in an emerging economy, reacted to the crisis, stretched beyond the business-as-usual mindset, and reaped extraordinary advantages.

-Finally, as governments of developing countries design and implement assistance programs to improve their economies, the Indonesian government has developed special programs to help SMEs, such as the National Economy Recovery Program launched in 2020 (OECD, 2022).
-This study assesses whether the assistance received by SMEs is right on target in increasing their survival capabilities during the pandemic and whether collaboration with external partners improves SMEs' resiliency during the crisis.
+Finally, as governments of developing countries design and implement assistance programs to improve their economies, the Indonesian government has developed special programs to help SMEs, such as the National Economy Recovery Program, launched in 2020 (OECD, 2022).
+This study assesses whether the assistance received by SMEs increases their survival capabilities during the pandemic and whether collaboration with external partners improves SMEs' resilience during the crisis.

-Therefore, this study will contribute by examining the impact of strategies beyond the crisis on innovation and business performance.
-The findings from this study will also provide empirical evidence about the role of government assistance and partnerships with other parties, such as suppliers, distributors, or competitors, in increasing the competitiveness of SMEs in implementing strategies and producing innovation.
+Therefore, this study will contribute to the literature by examining the impact of strategies beyond a crisis on innovation and business performance.
+The findings from this study also provide empirical evidence on the role of government assistance and partnerships with other parties, such as suppliers, distributors, or competitors, in increasing the competitiveness of SMEs in implementing strategies and producing innovation.

 The remainder of this paper is organized as follows.
 The next part of the paper, Section 2, discusses the research design to address two research questions.
-Section 3 describes the first study stage (i.e., the quantitative study) regarding the methodology employed and the results.
-Section 4 describes the second stage (i.e., quantitative study) regarding hypotheses development, methods, and results.
-The last section, Section 5, discusses the findings and their application to theory and practice.
-Finally, this paper ends with conclusions and study limitations, which serve as opportunities for further research.
+Section 3 describes the first study stage (i.e., a quantitative study), the methodology employed, and the results.
+Section 4 describes the second stage (i.e., quantitative study) regarding hypothesis development, methods, and results.
+Section 5 discusses the findings and their applications in theory and practice.
+Finally, this paper ends with conclusions and limitations, which serve as opportunities for further research.